 Liability protection.
 It’s something all business owners worry about, but in my experience the worry is often misplaced.
 Good insurance will cover most injury-type claims (slip and falls, car accidents).
 This article will outline when you should call your business lawyer to set up liability protections, both personal and business.
-I’ve also written about how to set up your business to account for these protections HERE.

 So when why and when should your business call a lawyer to help with liability protection?
 I advise my clients using multiple criteria plus my personal experience doing this for over 20 years.
 Ultimately it comes down to the businesses ability to withstand economic pain if something goes wrong versus the transaction costs to set up a safe structure for the transaction and similar transactions going forward.